Multimodal Controller for Generative Models: Experiments

 In this section, we present quantitative and qualitative results of generations from conditional and multimodal controlled generative models.
 More results are included in the supplementary document.
 Based on our results, multimodal controlled generative models can generate samples of comparable or better fidelity and diversity compared with conditional counterparts.
 We report our quantitative results in Table~\ref{tab:isfid} with Inception Score (IS)~\cite{salimans2016improved} and Fr\'{e}chet Inception Distance (FID)~\cite{heusel2017gans} which are perhaps the two most common metrics for comparing generative models.

-Both conditional and multimodal controlled generative models share the same backbone generative models for a fair comparison.
-Therefore, it is unrealistic to expect multimodal controlled generative models to outperform their conditional counterparts in all cases.
-It is possible for conditional generative models to introduce more learning parameters for incorporating embeddings and thus produce better results.
-Most generative models in our experiments have similar model complexity as shown in Table~\ref{tab:model_complexity}.

-\textbf{Quantitative} results show that multimodal controlled generative models perform comparably with conditional generative models for the CIFAR10 dataset, which has sufficient shots for a small number of data modalities.
-On the other hand, our method performs considerably better than the conditional generative models for COIL100 and Omniglot datasets.
-The major difference among them is that CIFAR10 has more intra-class variation but less number of data modalities than COIL100 and Omniglot do.
+Both conditional and multimodal controlled generative models share the same backbone generative models for a fair comparison. \\ \textbf{Quantitative Results} shown in Table~\ref{tab:isfid} demonstrate that multimodal controlled generative models performs considerably better than the conditional generative models for COIL100 and Omniglot datasets and perform comparably with conditional generative models for the CIFAR10 dataset.
+The major difference among them is that CIFAR10 dataset has sufficient shots for a small number of data modalities while COIL100 and Omniglot datasets only have a few shots for a large number data modalities.
 Note that uniformly sampled subnetworks are using approximately a quarter of the number of learning parameters as the original network.
 Therefore, it is difficult for a small subnetwork to learn one mode of data with a high intra-class variation.
 When intra-class variation is small, and the number of data modalities is large as in COIL100 and Omniglot datasets, our proposed method has a significant advantage because we can specialize subnetworks for their corresponding data modalities by allocating unique computational paths.
-It is worth mentioning that CPixelCNN for Omniglot outperforms MCPixelCNN because it has almost twice the learning parameters as the later, as shown in Table~\ref{tab:model_complexity}.
+It is worth mentioning that CPixelCNN for Omniglot outperforms MCPixelCNN because it has almost twice the learning parameters as the later.
 The additional parameters are used for learning conditional embeddings, which increase with the number of data modalities.